TodorYBorisov/Angular-Trip-Together/README.md

 -  Weather page, gives logged in users access to search for an actual weather by city name, for example based on their final travel destination

-- Create page, each user can create their own trip
+- Create page, each user can create their own trips:
+    - all fields in the form are required with different validations, if the form does not meet all the validations, the submit button is disabled